Your Source for Gem, Mineral and

 Oregon Sunstones are plagioclase feldspar formed in lava flows that cover much of southeastern Oregon.
 Within the lava flow is a matrix in which the colored sunstones are found.

-Quartzsite Showcase & Swapmeet Image
+Quartzsite Gem & Mineral Showcase Image